-April 14, 2015, a man holding his three month old infant son was attacked by a gang of teenagers in the middle of the day at a gas station in Memphis, Tennessee.
+April 14, 2015, a gang of teenagers attacked a man holding his three-month-old infant son.
+The attack occurred in the middle of the day at a gas station in Memphis, Tennessee.
 The man was beaten and bruised but he managed to shelter his infant with his body.

-August 26, 2014, Ralph Weems IV was attacked while trying eat at a restaurant in West Point, Mississippi.
+August 26, 2014, an attack occurred on Ralph Weems IV while trying to eat at a restaurant in West Point, Mississippi.
 The assailants were a gang of black men screaming about “justice for Michael Brown.”
 Weems was beaten so severely that he was put into a coma and doctors fear he will have permanent brain damage.

 You are reading this article because you are either a pistol carrier or are considering carrying a pistol.
 What I am going to ask you now is to consider what kind of pistol you are carrying or thinking about carrying.

 Many years ago my friend Walter Rauch (former Secret Service agent and one of the founders of IDPA) opined that American men like to “talk .45’s, shoot 9mm’s and carry .38s.”
 With the rampant popularity of the compact .380 pistol during the last decade, I would surmise that the last part of that statement could be modified slightly.

 A few years ago I attended an event put on by a friend at Gunsite training academy called “Pen lights and Pocket Guns.”
 For three days we used .380 ACP pocket guns and .38 Special snub-nosed five-shot revolvers as well as the small “Backup” light from SureFire.
 Basic range drills on paper silhouettes were a pretty standard affair; stand, aim, shoot.
 However, after the day one warm-ups we moved on to the live-fire shoot houses in the day time and then at night.